starterdragon/PocketMine-MP/README.md

 # ClearSky - A fast Minecraft PE server software based on [PocketMine-MP](https://github.com/pmmp/PocketMine-MP)
 ClearSky is a fast Minecraft: Pocket Edition server software, finally back as a real FORK of [PocketMine-MP](https://github.com/pmmp/PocketMine-MP)
+## Why ClearSky?
+#### Because our awesome, highly skilled Team is mostly focusing on making the server behave like singleplayer, whilest having high performant and clean code.
 - Please vote for a project name at https://github.com/ClearSkyTeam/PocketMine-MP/issues/1#issuecomment-272109777
 - The projects we take some code from are [pmmp](https://github.com/pmmp/PocketMine-MP), [Genisys](https://github.com/iTXTech/Genisys), [Nukkit](https://github.com/Nukkit/Nukkit) and [IM](https://github.com/ImagicalCorp/ImagicalMine) (last one is dead).
 Everytime we take code from other projects we reference the commit in the commit title or description!
 We may also just cherry-pick the commit.